Fox–Fordyce disease: Causes

-Exact cause of Fox-Fordyce is currently unknown.
+The exact cause of Fox-Fordyce is currently unknown.
 Studies have not been able to confirm if apocrine gland duct obstruction is required for development.
 It is speculated that gland duct rupture causes inflammation.
 Inflammatory response includes white blood cells.
+Fox–Fordyce Disease can be a rare side effect of laser hair removal, particularly in areas like the armpits and bikini line, where apocrine sweat glands are concentrated.
+While lasers, such as the Alex/Diode type, target hair follicles, they can accidentally damage nearby sweat glands, causing them to become blocked and leading to FFD.
+This condition causes small, itchy bumps that often worsen with heat or sweating.
+FFD should be considered in patients who develop itchy lesions after laser hair removal, especially those with darker skin tones.
+Early recognition and treatment can help manage the symptoms.

 Diagnosis

 Clinical evaluation along with identification of typical symptoms such as the eruption of papules on the apocrine glands along with a patient history report is used to diagnose the disease.
 Surgical removal along with a microscopic evaluation by a dermatopathologist is the most reliable form of diagnosis.

 Treatment

 With only a small number of case reports, treatment can be difficult and focuses primarily on axillary disease and specific symptoms.
 First line treatment includes topical and intralesional glucocorticoids.
 Specific therapies include estrogen hormones and steroid creams.
 Use of tretinoin reduced pruritic and axillary papules in one study.
 However, irritation limited drug use to short term only.
 Clindamycin mixed with pimecrolimus cream and benzoyl peroxide was also effective.
 Clindamycin is used to inhibit bacterial growth and is used when treating staphylococcal and streptococcal infections.